Kid Kapichi Fan Guide

 Frequently Asked Questions

 What time does Kid Kapichi typically take the stage?
-Doors for Kid Kapichi shows usually open around 7:00 PM.
-Opening acts, if any, typically start around 7:30 PM or 8:00 PM and play for 30-45 minutes.
-Kid Kapichi usually hit the stage between 9:00 PM and 9:30 PM, with their set concluding around 10:45 PM to 11:00 PM.
+Doors for SWG3 events usually open around 7:00 PM.
+Support acts typically start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes each.
+Kid Kapichi, as the headliner, will likely take the stage between 9:00 PM and 9:30 PM, with their set concluding around 10:45 PM or 11:00 PM, depending on the number of encores.

 Will there be an opening act?
-It's highly probable that Kid Kapichi will be supported by at least one, possibly two, other acts.
-They tend to tour with bands that share their genre and energy, often emerging or established indie/punk bands.
-Specific support acts for the Glasgow date will be announced closer to the time.
+It's highly probable that Kid Kapichi will be supported by one or two emerging indie or punk bands.
+The specific support acts will be announced closer to the date by the venue or the artist's management.

 ATMs and payment options?
-There are usually ATMs located within the city centre, but it's unlikely there will be one directly at SWG3.
-The venue typically accepts both card and cash payments at the bar and for merchandise.
-However, it's always wise to carry some cash for small purchases or in case of technical issues with card machines.
+There are ATMs located in the nearby Finnieston area.
+Within SWG3, card payments are widely accepted at the bars and for merchandise.
+However, it’s always wise to carry a small amount of cash for smaller vendors or in case of any unforeseen issues.

 Top Tips for Kid Kapichi at SWG3